Runtime Parameters

 If OpenMP is enabled, this can be used to set the default number of threads.
 Possible values are

-can be used to avoid using threads for virtual cores (aka Hyperthreading or SMT), as is default in OpenMP, and instead only spawns threads equal to the number of physical cores in the system.
-For the valuessystem
+system,nosmt, or an integer string.
+The special valuenosmtcan be used to avoid using threads for virtual cores (aka Hyperthreading or SMT), as is default in OpenMP, and instead only spawns threads equal to the number of physical cores in the system.
+For the valuessystemandnosmt, the environment variableOMP_NUM_THREADStakes precedence.
+If the string can be converted to an integer,OMP_NUM_THREADSis ignored.

 - amrex.memory_log: string = memlog